danielawde9/seo/readme.md

 - Domain-level keyword-agnostic features

 Domain-level link authority features
 Domain-level link authority is based on a cumulative link analysis of all the links to the domain.
-This includes factors such as the number of different domains linking to the site, the trust/authority of those domains, the rate at which new inbound links are added, the relevance of the linking domains, and more.
+This includes factors such as the number of different domains linking to the site, the trust/authority of those domains, the rate at which new inbound links are added, the relevance of the linking domains, and more.

 Page-level link metrics
 This refers to the links as related to the specific page, such as the number of links, the relevance of the links, and the trust and authority of the links received by the page.